 Join us to learn more about the Clean Air Catalyst, a new flagship program of USAID and a global consortium of organizations led by WRI and EDF.
 We are working with communities on the frontlines of this global crisis to better understand local pollution sources and identify solutions that lead to sustained progress on cleaner, healthier air.
-Pilot cities include: Addis Ababa, Ethiopia; Indore, India; and Jakarta, Indonesia.
+The first two pilot cities include Indore, India and Jakarta, Indonesia.
 WRI Indonesia anchors the work in Jakarta.

 OpenAQ Global Community Series: Exploring Possibilities with the OpenAQ Low-cost Sensor Pilot Platform

 Location: virtual (register here)

 Breathe London Blueprint Launch: How can data supercharge efforts to lower air pollution in cities?

 The evidence is clear: Dirty air is fatal and causes health inequities around the world.
 New technology is allowing us to map pollution street-by-street, identify hotspots and share unprecedented amounts of air quality data.
 The Breathe London pilot was an ambitious two-year project that measured pollution across the city using 100 lower-cost sensor ‘pods’ and specially-equipped Google Street View cars, serving as a world-leading example of how emerging technology can help accelerate clean air action.